temenostech/temenos-platform-documentation/docfx_project/home/techguides/t24-debug-design-studio.md

 Go to ft-sample-models > click right and select Properties > expand Design Studio > click Code Generation > expand All Categories > Uncheck XML for Local Fields (LT/RTL)

 ![uncheck xml](./images/t24-ft-sample-xml.png)

+Click Apply and OK.
+Wait for the workspace to be built.

 #### c.
 Create New T24 Server in Design Studio ####